Gas prices rise ahead of holiday weekend

-PROVIDENCE, R.I.
-(AP) — The price of gasoline in Rhode Island is up another five cents per gallon ahead of the holiday weekend.
+BOSTON (AP) — The price of gasoline in Massachusetts is up another six cents per gallon ahead of the holiday weekend.

-That’s three cents high than the national average.
-The average price of gasoline in Rhode Island is 64 cents higher than it was a year ago.
+That’s five cents below the national average of $2.92.
+The average price of gasoline in Massachusetts is 59 cents higher than it was a year ago.

-AAA found gas in the state selling for as low as $2.83 per gallon to as high as $3.09.
-As Memorial Day approaches, and despite rising gas prices, nearly 42 million Americans are anticipated to travel on U.S. roadways.
+AAA found gas in the state selling for as low as $2.69 per gallon to as high as $3.05.
+As Memorial Day approaches nearly 42 million Americans are anticipated to travel on U.S. roadways.
 About 1.7 million New Englanders are expected to travel by car.

 Most Read Nation & World Stories